 Gently muddle the mint and syrup in a julep cup with a barspoon, working the leaves up the sides of the cup.
-Add the spirit and stir.
-Pack the cup with finely crushed ice and stir till the cup frosts.
+Pack the cup with finely crushed ice, pour the spirit over the ice and stir till the cup frosts.
 Top up with ice and garnish with a large mint sprig and a straw cut so only 1 inch of it protrudes from the drink.

 |Prep Time||1 minute|

 |Strength||1.7 standard drinks|